NovationScripts/Multimillionaire/README.md

 Without redistribution.

-By using the **reserve budget** and configuring the ratio between **those who have made a deposit and those awaiting payment**, we can balance between the exponential queue growth and the capabilities of your reserve budget.
+By using the **reserve budget** and configuring the ratio between **those who have made a deposit and those awaiting payment**, we can balance between the exponential queue growth and the capabilities of our reserve budget.